Unraveling the McLaren F1 LM: Racing Triumphs, Unique Facts, and Collector's Dream

 From Memorial to Assemblage

 The five F1 LMs were not meant for commercial use; instead, they were constructed as a tribute to the Le Mans win.
-But the demand for these unique vehicles was so great that McLaren was forced to give them up unwillingly.
+However, the demand for these unique vehicles was so great that McLaren was forced to give them up unwillingly.
 As a result, they were acquired by affluent collectors and became priceless items that were never seen in the open.

 Files, Files, and More Files